cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyTeam.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/team#id DataLaunchdarklyTeam#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/data-sources/team#id DataLaunchdarklyTeam#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `name`<sup>Optional</sup> <a name="name" id="@cdktf/provider-launchdarkly.dataLaunchdarklyTeam.DataLaunchdarklyTeam.Initializer.parameter.name"></a>

-- *Type:* str

-The team's human-readable name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/data-sources/team#name DataLaunchdarklyTeam#name}

 ---